minprog/app-studio/30 Android/37 Lists/10 Content.md

 - Listener for when an item in the list has been selected: setOnItemSelectedListener(AdapterView.OnItemSelectedListener)

+Tip: when implementing the `onItemLongClick` method for long clicks, you need to return `true` if you performed an action in response to the long click.
+Otherwise, Android will run the normal click listener, too.

 ## Custom list layouts

 If you want your list to look different than the default appearance (just a text string for each line), you must: